Connect, surprise, empower and delight: Does your B2B content strategy evoke emotion?

 The recent trend toward thought leadership is a smart step toward differentiation.
 According to a study from Edelman, 45% of decision-makers invited companies to bid on a project because they produced thought leadership content.
 But studies also show, even the most technical B2B thought-leader brands could benefit from a content strategy that includes a few goosebumps or guffaws.

 In the brain science community, there is the longstanding view that emotions drive our decisions.
 At the deepest level of our minds, we respond to how people (and brands) make us feel.
 As Maya Angelou puts it, “ I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”

 According to Motista, originators of the Predictive Emotional Connection Intelligence model, emotional connections drive the marketing funnel.
 Their data shows, when it comes to growth, brands that leverage emotional connections outperform the competition in their category.

 Listen, share, celebrate and evolve

 Emotion-based content marketing is a lot like friendship.
 There’s an instant connection, a sense of familiarity and an insider quality to interactions.
-You talk in shorthand, you laugh at the same jokes, you cheer for the same team.
+You talk in shorthand, laugh at the same jokes and cheer for the same team.
 These things occur because you share similar viewpoints, values and experiences.